 - Cover with water, season with salt and pepper and cook in medium heat for 40 minutes until the chickpeas are soft.

 - Remove the onion and the potato.
-Using a blender, blend the potato and onion with the juice from one lemon until it forms a thick paste.
+Using a mini chopper, blend the potato and onion with the juice from one lemon until it forms a thick paste.

 - Add the mixture back into the pot with the chickpeas and stir well until incorporated.